milvus-io/milvus/docs/design_docs/proxy.md

 ## 6. Proxy

-As the user access layer of Milvus, Proxy mainly plays a role that does some check and preprocessing for requests from clients and then forward these requests to other components, such as Root Coordinator, Data Coordinator, Query Coordinator, Index Coordinator.
+As the user access layer of Milvus, Proxy mainly plays a role that does some checks and preprocessing for requests from clients and then forward these requests to other components, such as Root Coordinator, Data Coordinator, Query Coordinator, Index Coordinator.
 The below figure shows that how Proxy interacts with other components.